gher-uliege/DINCAE.jl/docs/src/index.md

 The neural network will be trained on the GPU.
 Note convolutional neural networks can require a lot of GPU memory depending on the domain size.
 [`Flux.jl`](https://github.com/FluxML/Flux.jl) supports NVIDIA GPUs as well as other vendors (see https://fluxml.ai/Flux.jl/stable/gpu/ for details).
-Training on the CPU can be performeded, but it is prohibitively slow.
+Training on the CPU can be performed, but it is prohibitively slow.

 ## User API